 Step 5.
 What is the problem and what are the solutions?

 Don’t worry if you can’t do this in the next five minutes!
-This might take you a few weeks or a few years to develop.
-But it’s a great place to begin to sort out where to direct funding to best address the issues you are concerned about.
+It might take you a few weeks or a few years to develop, but it’s a great place to begin to sort out where to direct funding to best address the issues you care about.

 - Has anyone else funded in this area?
 What can you learn from them?
 Members can be an excellent source of information here.

 - Which community groups are working on these issues?
 What are they doing to address them?
 What do they think needs to happen?

 - Who are the experts in this area?
 You could seek out academic experts, community leaders and policy makers.
 What do they say?
 You could attend conferences and meetings on the problem or issue you’ve chosen.

 - What can you read to help you?
 Again, ask the experts or consult publications or online content that has been written for a general audience.
 Review academic literature, journal and newspaper articles, as well as articles written by non-government organisations.

 - What is government doing?
 Often government agencies are already on the right track but need some help or smart thinking to lead them in a slightly different direction. they might also know where the funding gaps are.